fabio-teichmann/cep-2-iac/README.md

 The variable can be accessed using `var.{variable name}` within the config script.

 > [!IMPORTANT]
-> environment variables have the lowest precedence
+> Environment variables have the lowest precedence

 ### Variables
 Usually, kept in a separate file `variables.tf`.
 Values are accessible in module the same way as the environment variables.
 Additionally, the file `terraform.tfvars` can be used to set variables (act kind of like env vars).
 If the desired variable (in config file) does not exist in this file, it will look in `variables.tf` for any default definitions.
 If that's also not available, the user will be prompted when applying the infrastructure.

 When using `terraform plan/apply`, variable inputs can be overwritten using the `-var="{variable_name}={value}` tag.

+### Data sources
+Can be used to dynamically apply AMI's (have different IDs across regions).

+### Output values
+Used to export structured data about resources.
+Recommended to keep in separate file.

 ## AWS EC2 Instances